Update: ‘Global tour’ section added.

 TopElectricSUV says

-Hydrogen fuel cells are much cleaner, more environmentally friendly, and don’t deplete precious metals and minerals such as nickel and lithium.
-It is a versatile energy source, which will play a role in the strategy of many car companies in the progress toward climate neutrality.
-FCEVs can be suitable alternatives for customers who don’t prefer long charging times of BEVs—hydrogen tanks can be topped up within minutes, unlike batteries that take far longer to recharge.
+Hydrogen fuel cells are much cleaner, more environmentally friendly, and don’t need precious metals and minerals such as nickel and lithium.
+FCEVs can be suitable alternatives for customers who don’t prefer the long charging times of BEVs.
+Hydrogen tanks can be topped up within minutes, unlike batteries that take far longer to recharge.
 However, FCEVs face a similar challenge, i.e., the availability of hydrogen filling stations which are scarce across the globe.